dabrahams/SwiftRef/chapters/1550 Protocols.md

 and thus
 _i_ is a member of the concretization,
 _i_ remains ineligible to be a witness for _r_.

 <p class="draft item"> </p>
+With reference to condition 4, a declaration is less constrained than another declaration where the former declaration is not subject to a generic-where-condition and the latter declaration is subject to a generic-where-condition that is not always true or where the former declaration is subject to a generic-where-condition and the latter declaration is subject to a generic-where-condition that is a subset of the former generic-where-condition.
+If one declaration
+is subject to a generic-where-condition and another declaration is subject to a different generic-where-condition and the two generic-where-conditions are disjoint, it is not possible to determine which is less constrained.

+<p class="draft item"> </p>
 The following example demonstrates condition 1.1: the case where,